bitpay/bitcore/README.md

     $ ln -s <path-to-your-clone-repositoy>/bitcore

-## API

-  A REST API is provided at /api.
+## Syncing old blockchain data

-  Run sync from mystery repository (to save blocks in MongoDB):
+  Run sync from mystery repository (to save old blocks and transactions in MongoDB):

     $ utils/sync.js

   Check utils/sync.js --help for options.

+  New blockchain data will be synced while the webserver (server.js) is up, through the p2p module.

 ## API